 Another belief is that lateral entry will bring in people with experience of the private sector.
 This can infuse the system with fresh energy and outlook.
 This can also bring in people with specialised knowledge and expertise.
 Civil servants are said to be jacks of all trades with mastery in none.
 This is in part due to the varied nature of their jobs, but the truth is, there are many sectors that need officers with specific domain knowledge.
 The career progression of a career civil servant is such that there is not much scope for him/her to develop specialised knowledge.
 The frequent transfers to different places and departments also don’t help.
-Thus, lateral entry can help bridge this gap of individuals with domain expertise.
-In addition, lateral entry can also bring in people with corporate exposure in the private sector with inherent advantages like faster turnaround of projects and better efficiency due to their target-oriented nature.
+Thus, a lateral entry can help bridge this gap of individuals with domain expertise.

 Aspiring candidates willing to appear for UPSC Civil Services Examination can take a look at the following links for relevant details –

 However, a move by the government to usher in the lateral entry will not be easily welcomed by most of the current civil servants.
 Although the government has frequently roped in private sector individuals to head committees and projects, such a move into the mid-levels of the bureaucracy will affect the existing balance of officers.
 This can also demotivate current officers who would have struggled hard to get through to the services in the first place after clearing the tough UPSC civil services exam.
 People hostile to the idea of lateral entry also say that it is not the individual but the enabling environment that can bring out the best in him/her.
 They say that even successful private-sector professionals can falter in an environment riddled with red tape and political interference.
 So what is needed is to reform the system from within first before looking for solutions outside.
 It is also said that this move can deter people from applying for civil services because of a perceived slacking of promotional avenues.